 Always double-check to make sure.

 If you have two hamsters living together it’s your responsibility to ensure that they get along well.
 This means keeping a close eye on their behavior to see if any of the two is getting bullied or if there’s any fighting.

 If you notice any blood, squeaks, or overly dominant behavior from one of your hamsters you have to separate them immediately.
 For that reason, you should also have a second cage on standby where you can transfer one of them to.

-So, to sum it all up: some hamsters (Russian Dwarfs & Roborovskis) can live together while others can’t (Syrian and Chinese), but in general, it’s not a good idea.
+So, to sum it all up: some dwarf hamsters can live together while others can not, but in general, it’s not a good idea.
 There’s a big chance of them ending up fighting even if you follow all the recommendations in this guide.

 Since you’re going to have to buy 2 of everything anyway if you’re letting two hamsters live together you might as well have them live separately.
 They do not need the companionship of another hamster, and will not get lonely so there’s honestly no reason to do so.

 I hope you found this guide helpful and that it’s aided you in deciding on whether you should keep two hamsters in the same cage.
 If you’ve got questions, the comment section down below is always open!

 - 10 Small Dog Breeds With Long Hair (With Pictures!) - July 1, 2022

 - African Soft Fur Rat: Care, Info, Pictures & Facts - June 30, 2022

 - Devil’s Flower Mantis: Care, Info & Facts (With Pictures) - June 29, 2022